tomhrr/cosh/doc/all.md

  - `ips.symdiff`: Takes two IP sets and returns their symmetric difference (i.e. A union B, less A intersection B).
  - `ips.=`: Check if two IP sets are equal.
- - `ips.to-prefixes`: Takes an IP set and returns a list comprising the prefixes (as IP objects) that make up the object.
+ - `ips.prefixes`: Takes an IP set and returns a list comprising the prefixes (as IP objects) that make up the object.

 `str` is also implemented for IP objects and IP sets.